BrentLab/Dual_Threshold_Optimization/README.md

 Note: Starting with version 2.0.0, the method was fully re-implemented in Rust.
-For the original implementation, which is the version used in the paper linked above, see version 1.0.0, implemented by Yiming Kang.
+For the original implementation, which is the version used in the paper linked above, see version 1.0.0, implemented by Yiming Kang, in the releases.

 ## Table of Contents
 - [Getting Started](#user-installation)